staffanm/ferenda/doc/docmetadata.rst

 for each

 .. literalinclude:: metadata.py
-   :start-after: # begin simple
+   :start-after: # begin part
-   :end-before: # end simple
+   :end-before: # end part

 This results in the following document fragment:

 .. literalinclude:: metadata-result.xml